cc636489/SSWM/README.md

 The model has adopted stochastic finite element method (SFEM), incorporating Streamlined Upwind Petrov Galerkin (SUPG) term and crosswind diffusion term for stabilization purpose.

-SFEM, in general, is a combination of the following two methods:
+**SFEM**, in general, is a combination of the following two methods:
 -   spectrum method in random space
 -   Continuous Galerkin(CG) finite element method in physical space.

-SUPG is added to the model in order to stabilize convection-dominated flow in shallow water problems.
+**SUPG** is added to the model in order to stabilize convection-dominated flow in shallow water problems.
 -   It's equivalent to add diffusion in the streamlined direction.

-Crosswind diffusion term is added to the model in order to stabilize spurious oscillation due to large gradients and sharp fronts.
+**Crosswind diffusion** term is added to the model in order to stabilize spurious oscillation due to large gradients and sharp fronts.
 -   It's equivalent to add diffusion in the large gradient direction.

 **When** to use it: